 We are passionate about coupling our deep understanding of the neuroscience of the ear with our drug delivery and development expertise to advance a broad product pipeline to address significant unmet needs in neurotology.

 OTO-313 is a sustained-exposure formulation of gacyclidine, a potent and selective NMDA receptor antagonist, in development for the treatment of tinnitus.
 In July 2020, we announced positive top-line results from a Phase 1/2 clinical trial of OTO-313 in patients with persistent tinnitus of at least moderate severity.
-We are currently conducting a Phase 2 clinical trial for OTO-313, with top-line results expected in mid-2022.
-We are also evaluating the safety of higher and bilateral dosing of OTO-313.
+We are also evaluating the safety of higher and bilateral dosing of OTO-313, with top-line results expected in the third quarter of 2022.

 OTO-413 is a sustained-exposure formulation of brain-derived neurotrophic factor (BDNF) in development for the treatment of hearing loss.
 In April 2022, we announced positive top-line results from a Phase 2a clinical trial of OTO-413, demonstrating that a single intratympanic injection of OTO-413 provided clinically meaningful treatment benefit versus placebo across multiple speech-in-noise hearing tests.
-We are currently conducting a Phase 2a clinical trial for OTO-413, with top-line results expected early in the second quarter of 2022.
-We are also clinically evaluating higher dosing of OTO-413.
+We are currently conducting a clinical evaluation of higher dosing of OTO-413 with top-line results expected in the fourth quarter of 2022.

 OTO-825 is a gene therapy targeting mutations in the gap junction beta 2 gene (GJB2), which is the most common cause of congenital hearing loss.
 Based on preclinical studies including positive results in two proof-of-concept hearing loss models presented at the ASGCT Annual Meeting in May 2021, we have selected OTO-825 as a candidate for clinical development.
 Together with our corporate collaborator, Applied Genetic Technologies Corporation (AGTC), we have completed a Pre-IND meeting with the FDA, initiated IND-enabling activities, and expect to file an IND for this program in the first half of 2023.